"Stay the grand finale, stay the reading of our swan song and epilogue." 23rd May 2022.

 Me - "But it is very hard to reach that point.
 It is hard to decide when that critical point is reached.
 I mean I saw my husband reach that point with our son - so people do reach that point, of giving up on others, and where that point is depends on their value system, their belief system, so that means it should take a lot of thought - before giving up on someone.

-And here it is again!
+And here it is again - his energy!

 Me - "I can feel the energy in you about that - that version.
 Um, no... people work stuff out, things change, things can get recreated.
 It is whether people are willing to re-create, no not re-create, to create, or whether it is about destruction due to despair.
 I see that as the difference.
 He had reached the point of despair, he felt that there was no point, and whatever winds of change, whichever way his life was going, he felt that he needed to be doing something else.